+The Colorado Supreme Court decision related to severance taxes in 2016 significantly reduced funding available for the ANS program.
 CPW has been hosting stakeholder meetings since July 2016 seeking funding from partner agencies to provide dollars for the 2017 boating season and the long term implementation of the ANS Program.
-The stakeholder's group has grown to 134 individuals from 74 entities, including Senator Michael Bennet's office.
-There were four in-person meetings to date and another is scheduled for January.
+The stakeholder's group has grown to 134 individuals from 74 entities, including Senator Michael Bennet and Senator Cory Gardner's offices.